Brainiac (character): Convergence

-Green Lantern Corps
+DC Rebirth

+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
 Brainiac's name is first referenced in an issue of Hal Jordan and the Green Lantern Corps.
-The entirety of the Green and Yellow Lanterns (including Hal Jordan, Guy Gardner, and John Stewart), along with Starro the Conqueror, are lured into a trap and subsequently hit with a shrink ray while on the planet Xudar, leaving them tiny and helpless.
+The entirety of the Green and Yellow Lanterns (including Hal Jordan, Guy Gardner, and John Stewart), along with Starro, are lured into a trap and shrunken.
 In the next issue, they are trapped in a bottle, and their jailer is revealed to be a robot claiming to run on "Brainiac 2.0" software.
-The robot heavily resembles both Brainiac's 1983 skeleton-esque incarnation and the robotic drones utilized by the post-2008 version of Brainiac.
+The robot resembles both Brainiac's 1983 skeleton-esque incarnation and the robotic drones utilized by the post-2008 version of Brainiac.
 It has a collection of shrunken bottled planets, and travels in a ship resembling Brainiac's skullship.
-At the time it was not clear if this was the true Brainiac after Rebirth or yet another one of his drones.
+At the time, it was not clear if this was the true Brainiac after Rebirth or yet another one of his drones.

 The machine's victory is short-lived, however, as it is revealed that Larfleeze was able to reprogram it to his side using an Orange Lantern ring, having rebooted its life systems after finding it inactive on his homeworld with its ship.
 Larfleeze is impressed that the machine was able to capture the Green Lanterns and Starro, and even more impressed with the machine's shrinking technology, and plans to hijack its technology to put together his own collection.
 He takes the ship and collection to his homeworld of Okaara.
-However, upon being informed that the Yellow and Green Lanterns are still fighting inside the bottle and trying to kill each other, Larfleeze's own greed for having everything gets the best of him and he ends up breaking the container.
+However, upon being informed that the Yellow and Green Lanterns are still fighting inside the bottle and trying to kill each other, Larfleeze's greed gets the best of him and he ends up breaking the container.
 This frees the Lanterns, and somehow restores them to their normal size and strength, after which they immediately start rampaging inside the ship and trashing Brainiac/Larfleeze's collection.
-Hal, Kyle, John and Guy go on to lead the attack on the Orange Lantern Corps.
+Hal, Kyle, John, and Guy go on to lead the attack on the Orange Lantern Corps.
 With everyone fighting together, the Orange Lantern Corps are quickly overwhelmed.
 Larfleeze accuses the robot of playing him; when it responds that it simply did what he programmed it to do, Larfleeze destroys it in a rage.

-The Superman storyline "New World" later confirmed via a flashback cameo that the Post-Crisis, post-2008 version of Brainiac (the tall, muscular, green-skinned cybernetic alien scientist) still exists in the post-Rebirth continuity, and has encountered Superman in the past.
-Thus, the robot that defeated Starro, the Green Lantern Corps, and the Yellow Lantern Corps before subsequently being dispatched by Larfleeze was, in fact, one of his drones.
+The Superman storyline "New World" later confirmed via a flashback cameo that the post-Crisis, post-2008 version of Brainiac still exists in the post-Rebirth continuity, and has encountered Superman in the past.
+The robot that Larfleeze destroyed was one of his drones.